Futility Closet

 And even phonetically: The Hungarian phrase a bátya gatyába (“the brother in underpants”) and the Japanese ta-ke-ya-bu ya-ke-ta (“a bamboo grove has been burned”) (both transliterated here) sound the same when reversed.

-Bonus palindrome, from Stephen Fry:
+Bonus palindrome, by Stephen Fry:

 RETTEBS IFLAHD NOCES, EH?
 TTU, BUT THE SECOND HALF IS BETTER.